ericrogler/Green-Book/Z007y_Probability_And_Statistics.md

 Statistics and Probability I find caters to students in two ways: those who need to understand these fields in-depth (e.g. data scientists, graduates and PhDs in technical fields, etc.) and those who may need to use them in general (basically everyone else).
 The former absolutely needs a strong math background, whereas the latter can get away with a weaker math background.
 Both backgrounds, however, should strive to understand *how* and *when* to use Statistics and Probability.

-That said, lets go over some things you may encounter.
+That said, lets go over concepts.

-### **Interpretability vs Accuracy**
+### **Probability vs Statistics**

-WIP

-### **Probability: Why it's Important**

 Probability is the likelihood an event occurs.
 That's it, but also not it.

-There's an inverse relationship between Probability and Statistics, however.
+There's an inverse relationship between Probability and Statistics.

 Probability uses a model (or hypothesis) to predict what may happen in practice.

 Statistics starts with data obtained from practice (or experiments), observes what *has* happened, and figures out what the model/process is.

-Usually you learn Probability *before* Statistics.
+People may typically learn Probability before Statistics.
 Probability doesn't need Statistics, but Statistics does need Probability.
 Though one may not need the other, they still complement each other.
+Some curricula may account for this relationship and teach both topics at the same time, such as showing the probablistic object after talking about its theoretical definition.

+### **Probability: Why it's Important**

 ### **Statistics: Why it's Important**